-Consumers can leave feedback about their car purchasing experience on the New Car Code page of the TMO website.
-They simply need to find the manufacturer they would like to review and complete a short survey.
-This has only been operating since 2018 and TMO is exploring ways to obtain greater levels of customer feedback, including prize draws for completed feedback.
+Consumers can leave feedback about their car purchasing experience on the TMO website.
+They simply need to find the dealer they would like to review and complete a short survey.
+This has been operating since 2018 and TMO are exploring ways to obtain greater levels of customer feedback including prize draws for completed feedback.